 In connection with the New AC Midwest Unsecured Note the Company shall pay the principal outstanding, as well as the Profit Share, in an amount equal to 60.0% of Net Litigation Proceeds until such time as any litigation funder has been paid in full and, thereafter, in an amount equal to 75.0% of such Net Litigation Proceeds until the Unsecured Note and Profit Share have been paid in full.
 In addition, and within 30 days following the end of each fiscal quarter, the Company shall pay the principal outstanding and Profit Share in an aggregate amount equal to the Net Revenue Share (which means 60.0% of Net Licensing Revenue (as defined) from licensing the Company's intellectual property) plus Adjusted Free Cash Flow until the Unsecured Note and Profit Share have been paid in full, provided, however, that such payments shall exclude the first \$ 3,500,000 of Net Licensing Revenue and Adjusted Free Cash Flow achieved commencing with the fiscal quarter ending March 31, 2019.
-Any remaining principal balance due on the Unsecured Note shall be due and payable in full on the Maturity Date.
-The Profit Share, however, if not paid in full on or before the Maturity Date, shall remain subject to Unsecured Note Financing Agreement until full and final payment.
+In addition, and pursuant to Amendment No. 1, the Company shall pay the principal outstanding and Profit Share in an aggregate amount equal to 75.0% of any Equity Offering Net Proceeds (as defined) until the Unsecured Note and Profit Share have been paid in full.
+Any remaining principal balance due on the Unsecured Note shall be due and payable in full on the maturity date.
+The Profit Share, however, if not paid in full on or before the maturity date, shall remain subject to Unsecured Note Financing Agreement until full and final payment.

 The Company is utilizing the methodology behind the ASC 815, Derivatives and Hedging and ASC 480, Distinguishing Liabilities from Equity to determine how to account for the profit-sharing portion of the note payable.
 Although the transaction is not indexed to MEEC's common stock the profit sharing has the characteristics of a freestanding financial instrument because the profit sharing is not callable by the lender, it will be paid out past the maturity of the Unsecured Note Payable and, the fair value will fluctuate over time based on payment predictions.
 The Profit Share was determined to have a fair value of \$1,954,383 upon grant.
-The discounted cash flow model assumptions used at June 30, 2022 to calculate the Profit Share liability included: estimated term of sixteen years with between \$100,000 to \$350,000 paid quarterly starting in February 2024, and an annual market interest rate of 21%.
+The discounted cash flow model assumptions used at September 30, 2022 to calculate the Profit Share liability included: estimated term of sixteen years with between \$100,000 to \$350,000 paid quarterly starting in February 2024, and an annual market interest rate of 21%.
 The profit share liability will be marked to market every quarter utilizing management's estimates.

-The following are the changes in the profit share liabilities during the six months ended June 30, 2022 and 2021.
+The following are the changes in the profit share liabilities during the nine months ended September 30, 2022 and 2021.